 The word Vikmordere can be used either to describe the region in which the barbarian people live or the people themselves.
-Most of the Vikmordere people live in an isolated area known as the Vikmordere Valley located in the heart of the Klavek Kingdom.
+Most of the Vikmordere people live in an area of wilderness known as the Vikmordere Valley, enveloped by the Klavek Kingdom.

 Modern written history does not record when the Vikmordere took hold of this region.
 The oldest texts of the Klavek Kingdom recall a massive settlement of Vikmordere that encompassed not only the Eastern Mountain region, but the plains beyond into what is now the Klavek Kingdom.
 It is unknown how the Vikmordere were reduced in number, but their populace was diminished and they withdrew to higher elevations.
 They sought refuge in the frigid snow covered eastern mountains.
 This is the only region in the world where the Vikmordere still survive (and thrive).

-Vikmordere territory encompasses the Vikmordere Valley aka the Eastern Mountain Region.
+Vikmordere territory encompasses the entire Vikmordere Valley save the Rybalkan Peninsula.

 The mountains which protect the valley are a rugged and dangerous environment with few routes or trails which connect.
 The summit of most peaks is packed with snow and ancient glaciers, a cold unforgiving wilderness where few creatures can survive.
 The lower peaks are covered in pine trees which dot their way down sharp slopes and over rugged hills up to the edge of the Serpent Lake.